TeacherLists Blog

 Establish “old school” habits of reflection

 Nowadays we tend to use our social media profiles as diaries.
 We keep everyone updated on our lives and recap our vacation days publicly, and in turn, our reflections can feel like a performance– especially as likes and comments come flooding in.
-Writing down your honest thoughts, feelings, and experiences in a private journal has so many benefits for your mental health, and it’s a space where you can truly be yourself.
+Writing down your honest thoughts, feelings, and experiences in a private journal has so many benefits for your mental health, and it’s a space where you can truly be yourself without an audience.

 Instagram, Twitter, Facebook…those little dings give us a hit of dopamine we become dependent on.
 Turn off the apps’ ability to access you at all times by deactivating notifications.
 You’ll be thankful you’re not getting so distracted whenever you hear that little sound!